Our charism in the Church is to live and proclaim the Incarnation of the Word (Proposed Constitution for the Order of the Incarnate Word).

 We experience the presence of the Incarnate Word in our lives especially through the Eucharist and with Him we worship the Father in the Spirit.
 Because the celebration of the Eucharist is central to our lives, we adore the Lord present in the Blessed Sacrament, reverence Him present in all of creation, and serve Him in others.

 Knowing that the liturgical year was for Jeanne de Matel a continual source of inspiration for her prayer, we, too, try to enter into the mysteries of Christ’s life.
 In our liturgical prayer, we gather as an ecclesial community to celebrate the Paschal Mystery and to strengthen our union with the whole Church through word, song, silence, sign, and gesture.

 The ideal of combining contemplation with apostolic love is reflected in our congregational mission: to adore the Incarnate Word and to proclaim the mystery of the Incarnation.
-The living out of this contemplative dimension calls us to an attitude of continuous and humble adoration of God’s presence in people, events and things.
+The living out of this contemplative dimension calls us to an attitude of continuous and humble adoration of God’s presence in people, events and things as a loving proclamation.